Peptic Ulcer Symptoms, Diagnosis, and Treatment

 Sharp pain is a common sign of internal bleeding.

 Should you suffer from multiple of the aforementioned symptoms, especially the severe ones like vomiting blood, having dark blood in stool, and chronic nausea, it is important to promptly seek assistance from a general surgery clinic or dial 995 to reach a nearby hospital's Accident & Emergency (A&E) Department.
-This urgency stems from the critical need for timely treatment to prevent further complications.
+Timely treatment is critical to prevent further complications.

 Laboratory tests can detect peptic ulcer complications.

 If left untreated, peptic ulcers often lead to complications.
-Acute peptic ulcer complications can range from minor to potentially fatal conditions.
+These can range from minor to potentially fatal.

 Oral medications such as antibiotics can treat peptic ulcers.